razanitx/Network-Project/README.md

-# لعبكة | La3bka 🎮
+# La3bka|لعبكة 🎮

 ### Multiplayer Network Game

-لعبكة (La3bka) is a multiplayer network game developed in Java as a networking project.
+is a multiplayer network game developed in Java as a networking project.
 The game uses a client-server architecture to allow multiple players to connect to a central server and participate in the same game session.

 The project focuses on network communication, client-server interaction, concurrent connections, game-room management, and real-time synchronization between players.